 Ackee is a one of the staple Rasta tropical fruits.
 It is the national fruit of Jamaica and was introduced to Jamaica in the eighteenth century from West Africa.
 It bears between January and March and June and August.
 Unripe ackee is poisonous and only fully ripened fruit are to be eaten.
 The edible portion is known as arilli and is white.
 When cooked it resembles scrambled eggs.
 Ackees are unique in that they are high in protein.
 Ackee and Saltfish is Jamaica’s national dish.

 Botanical Name: Artocarpus altilis

-Breadfruit is from the fig family Moraceae.
+Breadfruit is another one of the rasta tropcial fruits from the fig family Moraceae.
 It is eaten as a staple food all around the tropical world.
 It is believed to be native to Asia and the seed was carried to the West Indies in the seventeen hundreds by foreign explorers.
 The Breadfruit is a fast growing evergreen 26m tree, When the fruit is in the green stage it is hard and inside is white, starchy and fibrous.
 When ripe the flesh is soft, creamy yellow coloured and fragrant.
 There are many varieties of Breadfruit.
 Like the Plantain, the breadfruit can be eaten ripe as a fruit or under-ripe as a vegetable.
 As a vegetable, it is baked or boiled.
 As a medicine, it is believed to lower blood pressure and relieve asthma.